iffse/cuthill-mckee-f/README.md

 ## Usage

-The [module file](./src/cuthil_mckee.f90) has no dependencies and can be integrated directly into your workflow.
+The [module file](./src/cuthill_mckee.f90) has no dependencies and can be integrated directly into your workflow.
 It contains the following functions:

 Functions:

-- `CM_from_list`: Returns a permutation vector as computed by the Cuthil-McKee algorithm, with a list of cell as argument
+- `CM_from_list`: Returns a permutation vector as computed by the Cuthill-McKee algorithm, with a list of cell as argument
-- `CM_from_connection`: Returns a permutation vector as computed by the Cuthil-McKee algorithm, with connection list as argument
+- `CM_from_connection`: Returns a permutation vector as computed by the Cuthill-McKee algorithm, with connection list as argument
-- `CM_from_matrix`: Returns a permutation vector as computed by the Cuthil-McKee algorithm, with adjacency matrix as argument
+- `CM_from_matrix`: Returns a permutation vector as computed by the Cuthill-McKee algorithm, with adjacency matrix as argument
 - `reverse`: Returns the vector in reverse order.
 Use this for RCM.

 By list of cell we mean a matrix, where the rows represent a cell (edge, triangle, square, etc.) and the columns represent the nodes that are forming the cell.
 For cells with more than 3 nodes, the node at index i should be connected to the nodes at indices i-1 and i+1.